-According to LEDS 2030, Moldova identified energy as a key sector for implementation of its NDC1.
-The enhancement of energy efficiency across key economic sectors, the adoption of clean energy technologies and shifting to renewable energies to decrease dependence on imported fossil fuels is part of the NDC and LEDS 2030.
+According to the updated LEDS 2030, Moldova identified energy as a key sector for implementation of its NDC2.
+The enhancement of energy efficiency across key economic sectors, the adoption of clean energy technologies and shifting to renewable energies to decrease dependence on imported fossil fuels is part of the NDC2 and updated LEDS 2030.
 NDC2 also identify increased access to energy as a means of adaptation and vulnerability reduction.